 I’ve written about my experiences with RV products and services since 2001 when I began fulltime RVing.
-Now in 2018 I’m redesigning the website and changing things around.
-This overview page contains links to the reviews I’ve done so far and and I plan to add and expand the information I provide.
-It’s all about trying out various products designed with RVers in mind, or stuff that would be helpful in living the lifestyle.
+This is an overview page of the reviews I’ve done so far.
+Sharing is nice and it’s all about trying out various products designed with RVers in mind, or stuff that would be helpful in living the lifestyle.

 I learned to be a research junkie in my career as a legal assistant, and I really can drive myself crazy trying to find out all I can before I make a decision, especially on a major purchase.
 I also always call on my RV friends to get their opinion and real-life experiences, so I will include as much information as I have in putting these pages together.

 I also want to say I’d much rather share all the fun stuff and great times that RVing can bring, but occasionally an RV related company or service is so bad, I feel compelled to warn my RVing friends about them to save them the time, aggravation or money it cost me.
 It’s not all sunny days and great times out there, folks, unfortunately.

 Links to pages of my reviews of RV Products & Services: